jaekookang/p2fa_py3/README.md

 # P2FA for Python3.x

-This P2FA is modified for Python3.x.
+This is a modified version of P2FA for Python3.x compatibility.
+Everything else remains as same as the original P2FA.

 ## Install HTK
 First, you need to download HTK source code (http://htk.eng.cam.ac.uk/).